ladislas/homebrew-greetings/README.md

 To generate the needed SSH keys/files, follow the [Connecting to GitHub with SSH instructions](https://help.github.com/en/articles/connecting-to-github-with-ssh)

-You also need to add your SSH private key as a Secure File and give it the same name as `ssh.secure_file`.
-The key file can be found in `~/.ssh` with the name `id_rsa` (or whatever name you gave it).
+You also need to add your SSH private key as a Secure File (see [Create a secure file](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files)) and give it the same name as `ssh.secure_file`.
+The key file can be found on your computer in `~/.ssh` with the name `id_rsa` (or whatever name you gave it).

 ### Setup Bintray

-Your bottles will be uploaded on Bintray, so you need to:
+Your bottles will be uploaded on [Bintray](https://bintray.com), so you need to:

 - create an account (free for open source) and if needed a new organization (this is optional)
 - create a new repository with the name `bottles-{your chosen name}` such as [`bottles-greetings`](https://bintray.com/ladislas/bottles-greetings)
 - create a new package inside the repository with the name of the formula, such as `hello-world` or `goodbye-world`
 - in `azure-pipelines.yml`, update `bintray_org` and `bintray_repo` variables

+## FAQ

+### Can I use this *framework* with a `test bot`?

+Yes, of course.
+You just need to set the `# GitHub variables` to those of your test bot account, including the ssh key.

 ## Stages explained